Aryan457dwivedi/Aryan-s-Dashboard/README.md

-# Aryan Dwivedi — Portfolio Dashboard
+# Aryan Dwivedi — Dashboard

 A React portfolio dashboard with the warm minimal design system from the original HTML prototype.